 What you will need

 A timer: you should do each exercise for 30 seconds on each leg.
-To time yourself you can use a phone app, stopwatch or just a clock with a second hand.
+To time yourself you can use a phone app or a stopwatch.

 Some form of cushioning for your knees: Ideally an exercise mat, if you don’t have one, then you can use a folded blanket or quilt.